magmax/python-orm-mothers/README.md

 The main idea is to be able to create in-memory objects, instead of static JSON files.
 This way you can decide to persist them or to use them without using a database.

-Django-mothers allows you to create a new object based on the model.
+Python-orm-mothers allows you to create a new object based on the model.
 This framework will randomize all the fields (and maybe will create other related objects) in order to create a complete story about your object.
 It allows you to set some data to your desires too.

 In the future, it should support [Django], [SQLAlchemy] or any other Python [ORM].